Twulz/Twulz.github.io/_posts/2020-02-15-configuring-https-for-jenkins.md

 layout: post
 title:  "Configuring HTTPS for Jenkins on the All-in-One Server"
 date:   2020-02-15
-categories: server jenkins
+categories: Things Software Server-App
-tags: server jenkins https
+tags: Node-App Server-App Server Security HTTPS Apache Reverse-Proxy
 ---

 In my [last blog post]({ % post_url 2020-02-04-configuring-https }) I registered a new domain name and installed a Let's Encrypt certificate to configure HTTPS, but now I reconfigured it so Jenkins would be secured too and could be reached on `https://imade-aserver.xyz/jenkins`.